AndreasTer/tab_dbt_energy/README.md

-Welcome to your new dbt project!
+Welcome to the energy dbt demo project!

 ### Using the starter project